Learn all the basics of plank grilling, and expand your grilling repertoire in no time!

 Quick Tip: Always wash wood planks to remove any dust.
 Also, examine them for loose splinters that might get into foods.

 As I said, grilling planks are widely available and in general, there isn’t a lot of difference between them.
 They are available in a wide range of wood “flavors” and sizes.
 Size is important.
-Make sure that the plank is large enough to accommodate the food being placed on it.
+Make sure that the plank is large enough to accommodate the food placed on it.
 The plank should be one-half to one inch larger on all sides.
 Food shouldn’t hang over the sides or it will burn.
 As for the flavor of the wood, there are guidelines for matching wood with food, but the best recommendation is to use the wood you enjoy the most.
 I recommend experimenting to find the type that best suits the food.
-Don’t worry though, no wood is going to dramatically overpower the food being prepared.
+Don’t worry though, the wood will not dramatically overpower the food being prepared.

 Planks can be expensive when considering that they can only be used once.
 Spending five dollars a plank might seem high.
 It is best to buy them in packs of six to a dozen to reduce the per-unit cost.
 Of course, many people ask why they can’t just buy a board at a lumber yard.
 Most building grade wood is treated to preserve the shape, color, and to reduce wear over time.
 The chemicals used to treat this wood are toxic if ingested.
 It is possible to find untreated wood, however.
 If you can be certain that wood is raw and untreated it can be used for plank grilling.
 It should be cut to shape and sanded smooth before using.

 Quick Tip: Add a tablespoon of vinegar and dissolved salt to the water planks soak in to draw out their flavors.Using Planks